In2ItChicago/In2ItChicago/readme.md

 Make sure you follow any OS and distro-specific instructions for setting up Docker.
 It may be helpful to go through the getting started guide [here](https://docs.docker.com/get-started/).

 #### Extra Installation Steps for Linux
+These steps are for Ubuntu.
+Arch Linux has Docker available in pacman without any manual steps required.
+Other distros may require different steps.
 If you're new to Docker or you're recovering from a failed installation attempt, it's best to start by uninstalling older versions of Docker: `sudo apt-get remove docker docker-engine docker.io`

 Run: `sudo apt-get update`